 Before conducting product tests, our team thoroughly researches the market, dedicating extensive time to investigating emerging technologies and comparing the leading offerings.
 To ensure impartiality, we purchase all tested products at full retail cost.
 Our expert panel then designs and executes comprehensive evaluations to assess the performance level of each model.

 We pulled together an incredible team of experienced audio experts, testers, analysts, and outside consultants to capture the objective data used in our reviews.
 Our in-house team included Senior Audio Analyst Dave Berkman, a multi-talented artist, musician, and DJ, with more than twenty years of professional studio work, and an impressive list of clientele.
-Senior Research Analyst Genaveve Bradshaw, brings her invaluable research skills, test design experience, wisdom from years of tenure at GearLab, and musically attuned ears to our testing.
+Senior Review Analyst Genaveve Bradshaw, brings her invaluable research skills, test design experience, wisdom from years of tenure at GearLab, and musically attuned ears to our testing.

-Senior Research Analyst Graham Faulknor, who holds patents to multiple products and has developed a wide range of products from race cars to satellites, brought with him a combination of analytical skills, critical thinking abilities, tech-savvy, as well as product research and design experience.
+Senior Review Analyst Graham Faulknor, who holds patents to multiple products and has developed a wide range of products from race cars to satellites, brought with him a combination of analytical skills, critical thinking abilities, tech-savvy, as well as product research and design experience.

 Writer and contributor Ben Hickok breaks down our team's findings into clear, actionable takeaways, helping readers understand exactly what they should look for when choosing wired earbuds.